oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 the |onedpl_long| section of the `oneAPI Specification
 <https://spec.oneapi.com/versions/latest/elements/oneDPL/source/pstl.html#dpc-execution-policy>`_.

-For any of the implemented algorithms, pass one of the execution policies values as the first argument in a call to the algorithm to specify the desired execution policy.
+For any of the implemented algorithms, pass one of the execution policy objects as the first argument in a call to specify the desired execution behavior.
 The policies have the following meaning:

 ================================= ==============================